-Minimum weight of the body: 260 grams.
+Minimum weight of the body: 250 grams.
 The body must be ready to race, which means, painted with rear wing, stickers and any other allowed parts.
 It's not allowed to add extra weight into the body to set up minimum weight.
 Clarification of extra weight: any part/glue that is only used to set up minimum weight of the body and also it could be used to improve performance in any way.
 It's allowed to add glue or adhesives to strengthen of the body.
+Flexible exhaust deflectors which are mounted to the bodyshell in such a way as to not be construed to add significant weight and can only be mounted with plastic hardware or glue.